CesarM-OChem/cs50-series/cs50-x/week-3/ps3-runoff/README.md

 ## To begin

-Here was proposed that I complement an already existing code to finish the vote counting of a plurality election without modify any part of the existing code.
+Here was proposed that I complement an already existing code to finish the vote counting of a Runoff election without modify any part of the existing code.
 Here I was able to see a little more about what it if to extend a team's previous work.

 ## Text extracted from CS50: